 Market depth in use

-The liquidity of different brokers can vary and some brokers may focus on providing liquidity to match the quoted price even for larger orders, which is to say reducing slippage, where all or part of the order is filled at a different price.
-Many traders trade on market orders, however it is also possible to trade on limit orders.
+The liquidity of different brokers can vary, and some brokers may focus on providing liquidity to match the quoted price even for larger orders, which is to say, reducing slippage, where all or part of the order is filled at a different price.
+Many traders trade on market orders; it is also possible to trade on limit orders.

 Limit orders are orders to be filled when the price of the market being traded reaches this value.
-If traders have ever traded a market which is limit order only (which may be a consequence on illiquidity due to volatility, for example), they may be familiar with this concept.
+If traders have ever traded in a market that is limit-order only (which may be a consequence of illiquidity due to volatility, for example), they may be familiar with this concept.
 Limit orders can be useful for traders speculating on direction and filling an order when it seems like their trade may be valid.

 So at the time the trade is made, there may not be sufficient liquidity.
-However if a trade does become valid, it may be the case that those trading on market orders will crowd into the trade, which can have an effect on liquidity.
+However, if a trade does become valid, it may be the case that those trading on market orders will crowd into the trade, which can have an effect on liquidity.
 So the data of the order book is valid for that time and may not be valid later.
-However like all market data it can be seen as an indicator of potential market activity.
-A DOM heat map is a way of seeing the order book and how it dynamically alters and may be useful as an indicator of potential changes in a trend, for example.
+However, like all market data, it can be seen as an indicator of potential market activity.
+A DOM heat map is a way of seeing the order book and how it dynamically alters, and it may be useful as an indicator of potential changes in a trend, for example, though the effectiveness of this may be contingent on how well the heat map represents liquidity flows.

 Brief summary